Monday, May 29, 2017

 Bedford’s - #84, 6.75 out of 12

 Bedford, now semi-retired, has spent nearly 45 years in the beverage business.
-He is enjoying his passion for soda, traveling just enough to watch the company grow again and teach his children about the industry.
+He enjoys his passion for soda, traveling just enough to watch the company grow again and teach his children about the industry.

 Ingredients: